compscidr/machine-configurations/README.md

 `sudo salt-key -a <key-glob>`

 ## Minion Setup
+An easy way to get going is to follow the instructions on adding the salt repo
+here: https://repo.saltstack.com/ and then apt-get installing the minion.
+Once the minion is installed and has had it's key accepted by the master, the states will take care of keeping the version of the minion up to date.

 Minions can be standalone machines or docker minions.
 In the case of standalone machine (does not work on ubuntu 19.10):